 If you have previously received a rejection of an application and been deported from the country

 If the Swedish Migration Agency has previously rejected your application for a residence permit and expelled or deported you from the country, and the Migration Court has rejected your appeal (the decision has entered into force legally), special rules apply.
 The Migration Agency cannot determine your right to settle in Sweden - it can only determine whether there are obstacles to you returning to your home country (so-called impediments to enforcement).

 Read more about impediments to enforcement when a person comes for protection and asylum (the same information applies to those who have not applied for asylum)

 How to apply

-You need to fill in the form Application for a residence permit to settle in Sweden, number 161011.
-You and your partner are to jointly fill in the form Assurance of cohabitation – appendix to application for extended residence permit, number 243011B.
+You need to fill in the form Application for a residence permit to settle in Sweden, 161011.
+You and your partner are to jointly fill in the form Assurance of cohabitation – appendix to application for extended residence permit, 243011B.

-If the application is made for a child under the age of 18, you fill in the form Residence permit to settle in Sweden – for a child under the age of 18, number 163011.
+If the application is made for a child under the age of 18, you fill in the form Residence permit to settle in Sweden – for a child under the age of 18, 163011.

 If you have had a residence permit based on employment, for studies or as a self-employed person, you must also submit documents demonstrating your occupation in Sweden.
 These can be, for example, grades from studies or a certificate of employment and payslip.